WDEV

-WDEV (550 kHz) is a commercial AM radio station in Waterbury, Vermont.
+WDEV (550 kHz) is a commercial AM radio station in Waterbury, Vermont, United States.
 Programming is simulcast on WDEV-FM (96.1 MHz) licensed to Warren, Vermont.
 The stations' studios and offices are located near U.S. Route 2 in Waterbury.
 WDEV also operates two translator stations, W243AT (96.5 FM), licensed to Barre, Vermont, and W252CU (98.3 FM), licensed to Montpelier, Vermont.
 WDEV can also be heard on a privately owned translator, W270BR (101.9 FM), licensed to Island Pond, Vermont.
 The stations are owned by Radio Vermont, Inc., and air a full service radio format, including news, talk, sports and different genres of music.